 - Difficulty with speaking.

 These are symptoms that may develop later in the course of the disease when some of the above symptoms become permanent.
-They may include contractures, urine infections, 'thinning' of your bones (osteoporosis), muscle wasting and reduced mobility.
+Symptoms including contractures, urine infections, 'thinning' of your bones (osteoporosis), muscle wasting and reduced mobility may be experienced.

 Almost all the symptoms that can occur with MS can also occur with other diseases.
 It is often difficult to be sure if a first episode of symptoms (a first relapse) is due to MS. For example, you may have an episode of numbness in a leg, or blurring of vision for a few weeks, which then goes.
 It may have been the first relapse of MS or just a one-off illness that was not MS.